 The MA program places some prohibitions on the transfer of assets and income.
-For the most part, a person seeking or receiving long-term care cannot transfer assets or income for less than fair market value.
+In general, a person seeking or receiving long-term care cannot transfer assets or income for less than fair market value, though there are several exceptions.
 If a person does so, he or she may lose eligibility of MA coverage of long-term care services.
-But there are several exceptions to the transfer prohibitions.